-The West is very much engaged in new Cold War with Russia, says national security expert John R. Schindler.
-Beyond the geopolitical standoff in Ukraine, where the two blocs support opposing sides in a civil war, Russia and the West advocate rival visions of the world.
+The West is in new cold war with Russia, argues national security expert John R. Schindler.
+Beyond the geopolitical standoff in Ukraine, where the two blocs support opposing sides in a civil war, Russia and the West advance rival visions of the world.

-After Russia’s annexation of the Crimean Peninsula from Ukraine in March, America’s president, Barack Obama, insisted his country was not entering into another Cold War with Russia.
+After Russia’s annexation of the Crimean from Ukraine in March, America’s president, Barack Obama, insisted his country was not entering into another cold war with the Russians.
 “After all, unlike the Soviet Union, Russia leads no bloc of nations.
 No global ideology,” he said.

 Schindler disagrees.
-The former National Security Agency analyst and former professor of national security affairs at the United States Naval War College argues at his blog that Russia should be seen as “the vanguard of the diverse movement that is opposed to Western postmodernism in its political and social forms.”
+A former National Security Agency analyst and former professor of national security affairs at the United States Naval War College, he argues at his blog that Russia should be seen as “the vanguard of the diverse movement that is opposed to Western postmodernism in its political and social forms.”

 During the last couple of years, the contours of that movement have become more defined.

-Where Putin cautioned against nationalism shortly before his reelection in 2012, warning that Russia’s multiethnic society would lose “strength and durability” if it was “infested” by nationalism, his regime later revived medals and military parades from the Soviet era and mandated the increased use of the Russian national anthem and flag.
-Relations between the Kremlin and Russian Orthodox Church also warmed.
+Where Putin cautioned against nationalism shortly before his reelection in 2012, warning that Russia’s multiethnic society would lose “strength and durability” if it was “infested” by it, his regime has since revived medals and military parades from the Soviet era and mandated the increased use of the Russian national anthem and flag.
+Relations between the Kremlin and Russian Orthodox Church have also warmed.

-The nationalist revival seemed an attempt on Putin’s part to shore up his popularity.
+This nationalist revival has seemed design to shore up Putin’s popularity.

-The rehabilitation of the Church — after many decades of suppression under communism — echoed in Russian foreign policy.
-The country became more vocal about the plight of Christians in the Middle East, especially in Syria where Russia’s ally, Bashar Assad, saw an uprising of mostly Sunni Muslims against his secular regime.
+The rehabilitation of the Church, after many decades of suppression under communism, echoes in Russian foreign policy.
+The country has become more vocal about the plight of Christians in the Middle East, especially in Syria, where Russia’s ally, Bashar Assad, is fighting an uprising of mostly Sunni Muslims against his secular dictatorship.

-When Putin informed parliament of the Crimean annexation in March, his speech also contained many appeals to both Russian nationalism and Orthodox mysticism, including citations of saints from the distant past.
+When Putin informed parliament of the Crimean annexation in March, his speech contained various appeals to Russian nationalism and Orthodox mysticism, including citations of saints from the distant past.

 “This was the culmination of years of increasingly unsubtle hints from Putin and his inner circle that what ideologically motivates this Kremlin is the KGB cult unified with Russian Orthodoxy,” according to Schindler.

-Russia defended its interference in Ukraine by arguing that Russian “compatriots” in the former Soviet republic were in danger from a new, pro-Western government.
+Russia defended its role in Ukraine by arguing that Russian “compatriots” in the former Soviet republic were in danger from a new, pro-Western government.

-Infusing Russia’s alternative worldview with more religion could preempt that.
-The Orthodox Church is, after all, transnational and it has “become the close political and ideological partner of the Kremlin,” according to Schindler — “a preferred vehicle for explicit anti-Western propaganda.”
+Infusing Russia’s alternative worldview with religion could preempt that.
+The Orthodox Church is transnational and it has “become the close political and ideological partner of the Kremlin,” writes Schindler — “a preferred vehicle for explicit anti-Western propaganda.”

 [Church] agitprop, which has Kremlin endorsement, depicts a West that is declining down to its death at the hands of decadence and sin, mired in confused unbelief, bored and failing to even reproduce itself.
 Patriarch Kirill, head of the church, recently explained that the “main threat” to Russia is “the loss of faith” in the Western style, while [Russian Orthodox Church] spokesmen constantly denounce feminism and the LGBT movement as Satanic creations of the West that aim to destroy faith, family and nation.

-Whether Putin really believes all this may be immaterial, Schindler believes, since his regime has created and nurtured a virulent ideology that justifies his government’s actions and explains why the West must be opposed at all costs.
+Whether or not Putin really believes all this is immaterial.
+His regime has created and nurtured a virulent ideology that justifies its actions and explains why the West must be opposed at all costs.

 Given the economic crisis that Russia now finds itself in, thanks to Western sanctions, during the long and cold winter now starting, we ought to expect more, not fewer, Russians turning to this worldview which resonates with their nation’s history and explains the root of their suffering.